P1xt/p1xt-guides/specializations/the_odin_project_ruby.md

-### Web Development - Fullstack Bootcamp - The Odin Project Specialization
+### Web Development - Full Stack Ruby on Rails - The Odin Project Specialization

-Complete [The Odin Project](https://www.theodinproject.com/courses?ref=homenav) free online Fullstack Bootcamp.
+Complete [The Odin Project - Full Stack Ruby on Rails](https://www.theodinproject.com/tracks/full-stack-ruby-on-rails) free online Fullstack Bootcamp.
 You may elect to complete this specialization only once.

 | Courses                                                                                                                                                                         |   Status   |   Evidence   |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | :--------: | :----------: |